nelsondaza/DooPHP/INSTALL.md

 You shall see the following files and directories:

       demos/                demos
       dooframework/         framework source files
       app/                  base of a project
-      LICENSE.txt			license of DooPHP
-      README.txt			this file
-      CHANGELOG.txt			changes made in this version
+      LICENSE.txt           license of DooPHP (LICENSE.md on this GitHub Version) README.txt            this file (README.md on this GitHub Version) CHANGELOG.txt         changes made in this version (CHANGELOG.md on this GitHub Version)

 If you placed it elsewhere, please change the app or demos configurations in protected/config/common.conf.php